 Table 1

 College Board Study ACT Study RP Group Study

 Sample Size 40,301 1,980 12,048

 Self- reported GPA "Self-reported HSGPAs were obtained from the SAT-Q completed by students during SAT registration.
-The self- reported HSGPA is on a 12- point scale ranging from A+ (97-100) to E or F (below 65)."
+The self-reported HSGPA is on a 12-point scale ranging from A+ (97-100) to E or F (below 65)."
 Calculated from student-reported core subject area course grades n/a

-School- reported GPA reported their admission records and n/a
+School- reported GPA "Students' school-reported HSGPA were based on high school transcript information in their admission records and were provided by the colleges and universities they chose to attend" "As part of an ongoing longitudinal study, HSGPA and other data were collected from multiple school districts" n/a

 Correlation 0.74 0.84 0.75